odinuv/web/en/apv/walkthrough/backend/index.md

 1. Make a static HTML page with some sample data (skip this if you are confident with templates).
 2. Make a PHP script to print the page using templates.
-3. Make the data in the script dynamic -- load them from a variable, make sure the variable has the same format as obtained from the database.
+3. Make the data in the script dynamic -- load it from a variable, make sure the variable has the same format as obtained from the database.
 4. Write the SQL query to obtain the data you want.
 5. Hook the SQL query into the PHP script.